 After taking account of the above categories, priority will be based on closeness to the school.
-The distance is measured by the council's recognised available walking route from the point where the child's home meets the highway, to the nearest available entrance to the school.
+The distance is measured from the point where the child's home meets the highway, to the nearest available entrance to the school.
 Measurement will be undertaken by using a Digital Information Mapping System.